jmcbroome/circleseq/README.md

 snakemake -j {max_threads} {sample}\_{reference_genome}\_errors.txt

+To include the final optional graphing step (dependencies are matplotlib and seaborn), instead call:

+snakemake -j {max_threads} {sample}\_{reference_genome}\_errors.png

+Or run the graph_errors.py script separately on the error table resulting from the above pipeline.

 Again, replacing bracketed values with the name of your sample, the name of your reference genome file, and with the maximum threads value being the maximum number of threads available to the pipeline for processing.
 Default value for max_threads is 1.
 Add the argument "--use-conda circleseq.yml" as an alternative to global installation of requisite packages, or activate the environment with conda and call snakemake from within it.